emiliosheinz/full-cycle-observability/README.md

 Observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
 It helps us understand what is happening inside a system from the outside and is key to building reliable, scalable, and maintainable systems, specially in a microservices architecture or in big monoliths.

+## Observability vs Monitoring

+Observability and monitoring are closely related concepts in the realm of software development and system management.
+Monitoring traditionally focuses on collecting and analyzing specific metrics and data points to ensure the health and performance of a system.
+It often involves setting up predefined thresholds and alerts for key indicators.
+On the other hand, Observability is a more holistic approach that emphasizes understanding and debugging complex systems by gaining insights into their internal states and behaviors.
+Observability goes beyond traditional monitoring by providing the ability to ask ad-hoc questions, explore system behavior in real-time, and correlate events across distributed components.
+While monitoring helps identify issues, observability aids in understanding the root causes of problems and enables more effective troubleshooting in dynamic and interconnected systems.
+Together, they play essential roles in maintaining the reliability and performance of modern software applications.

+## The Three Pillars of Observability

+The three pillars of observability are: **metrics**, **logs**, and **traces**.
+They are the building blocks of observability and are the key to understanding what is happening inside a system.

+### Metrics

+Metrics are a way to measure and quantify the behavior of a system.
+They are usually numerical values that can be aggregated and analyzed over time.
+Metrics are the most common way to monitor systems and are the foundation of many monitoring tools.
+They are also the most common way to alert on system behavior like CPU usage, memory usage, and disk space usage for example.

+### Logs

+Logs are a way to record events that happen inside a system.
+They are usually text messages that contain information about what happened, when it happened, and where it happened.
+Logs are the most common way to debug systems and differently from metrics, they are not aggregated and analyzed oer time.
+Not correctly using logs can lead to a lot of problems like not having enough information to debug a problem that is happening in production.

+### Traces

+Traces are a way to record the lifecycle of a request as it flows through a system.
+They are usually composed of multiple spans that represent different operations that happened during the request lifecycle.
+Traces are the most common way to debug distributed systems and are key to understanding how requests are flowing through a system and how a system is behaving as a whole.